 It feels really good to empty both the dishwasher and dryer before the week starts.
 Even if you run the dishwasher and do laundry five more times that week (#momlife, right?), starting with it done and cleared away on Monday feels good.
 This is a great partner task and shouldn’t fall solely on your shoulders.
 You tackle one, they tackle the other.

-3. Look in Your Fridge
+4. Look in Your Fridge

-Take a minute to brainstorm how to use the fresh produce early in the week.
+Not everyone meal plans and preps, but taking a mini-tour of your fridge can help you take inventory of the fresh fruits and vegetables you have and when they might go bad.
+Take a minute to brainstorm how you might use your fresh produce early in the week.
 This is a fun activity for older kids.
 Have them scavenge through the fridge and come up with creative meals they’ll enjoy.

-4. Review Your Calendar
+5. Review Your Calendar

 This is an ideal time to have a chat with your partner or connect with your co-parent about who will be the lead on certain kid-related tasks.
-Don’t forget to schedule some alone time in too.
+Don’t forget to schedule some alone time too.

-5. Write Your Weekly To-Do List
+6. Write Your Weekly To-Do List

-6. Schedule Your Workouts
+7. Schedule Your Workouts

-7. Take a Moment for Mindfulness
+8. Take a Moment for Mindfulness

-8. Fill Your Water Bottle
+9. Fill Your Water Bottle